Personal Injury Claims

 Steps to take when someone’s negligence injures you.

 So when you are injured because of someone else’s negligence, take photographs of the cars at the accident if you can.
 Obtain the contact information for any witnesses who may have seen the automobile accident.
 Also, report the injury to the manager, if the injury occurs at a business, or the police.
 They should create an incident report detailing your injuries and the facts of the accident.
 Makes sure you obtain the report number and/or the name of the person taking the incident report.
+There are a couple of more steps you need to take care of before contacting a personal injury lawyer in Louisville.

 Second, go ahead and go to the Emergency Room if you are experiencing pain.
 It is okay to use your health insurance to pay for these charges.
 If there is other insurance coverage that should have been primary, we can always coordinate against that med-pay or no-fault insurance at later date to get the health insurance reimbursed.